Master of Business Administration in Technology Commercialization

-Students in the Master of Business Administration in Technology Commercialization program who are Westminster bachelor of science, bachelor of arts, Bachelor of Business Administration program, or bachelor of fine arts alumni are eligible for the Westminster Alumni Scholarship.
-Master of Business Administration in Technology Commercialization program students are also eligible for the MBA Leadership Scholarship.
+Students who completed an undergraduate degree at Westminster are eligible to receive the Westminster Alumni Scholarship.
+MBA in Technology Commercialization program students are also eligible for the MBA Leadership Scholarship.

 Graduate students are eligible for Direct Unsubsidized Loans and Direct (grad) PLUS loans through the U.S. Department of Education’s federal student loan program.